cogstat/cogstat_user_documentation/Displaying-the-data-and-results-graphically.md

 The image format of the charts can be set in the [`CogStat > Preferences...`](Preferences#chart-theme) menu.
 Analyses after setting the new theme will be displayed with the new theme (i.e., the charts already visible on the Results pane will not be modified).

 See some examples of how those themes may look [here](https://matplotlib.org/gallery/style_sheets/style_sheets_reference.html).
 Note that some features of the themes may be overwritten by CogStat to have a reasonable output.
 In other words, some details of the chart will not look like in the theme list above.
-These features include how dashed and dotted lines look, a few colors (to make sure that [the axes look fine](Displaying-ordinal-and-nominal-data)) and some of the font sizes (to make sure that some fonts are not too large).
+These features include how dashed and dotted lines look, a few colors (to make sure that [the axes look fine](Displaying-ordinal-and-nominal-data)), and some of the font sizes (to make sure that some fonts are not too large).

 ### Customizing further details